zuplo/docs/docs/articles/custom-ci-cd.md

 2. Select the account that you want to work on.
 3. Click the **Settings** tab and navigate to the **API Keys** section.
 4. Write some tests for your API.
-We provide a rich set of test helpers and utils based on BDD.
+We provide a rich set of test helpers and utilities based on BDD.
 You can see examples of tests at [samples](https://github.com/zuplo/zup-cli-example-project/tree/main/tests).

 :::tip